|How to conquer your overeating for good!|

 - Thou shalt not eat processed foods.

-I've been blogging in the weight-loss space for 10 years now, so I've had a lot of rules thrown at me.
+I've been blogging in the weight-loss space for over 10 years now, so I've had a lot of rules thrown at me.
 Most of these commandments have absolutely no merit because the mind will create what you dwell on.

 The mind creates what you believe to prove to you it's true, so you'll keep on believing it.
 Even if it's not true.